Almost 300,000 disabled people stripped of help with soaring fuel bills

 “Life costs more if you’re disabled.
 Our energy helpline is now overwhelmed with calls from disabled people who are already facing sky-high energy bills – and do not know how they will afford to charge vital equipment, or stay warm, as the crisis goes on.”

-Disability Rights UK called the move “appalling”, its chief executive Kamran Mallick said: “Disabled people often need more hot water, more heating, and more energy to run specialist equipment.
+Disability Rights UK called the move “appalling”.
+Its chief executive, Kamran Mallick, said: “Disabled people often need more hot water, more heating, and more energy to run specialist equipment.

 “Far too many people are already having to choose between heating and eating.
 Benefits are nowhere near in line with inflation as it is.
 This move may push people over the edge.”

-The decision comes as a cabinet minister admits a separate £200 payment to all households this autumn will “a loan” – after Rishi Sunak repeatedly rejected the description.
+The decision comes as a cabinet minister admits a separate £200 payment to all households this autumn will be “a loan” – after Rishi Sunak repeatedly rejected the description.

 But the Department for Business is arguing that most of the disabled claimants who will miss out are “less at risk of fuel poverty, if at all”.